softappeal/yass2/readme.md

 * provides [Ktor](https://ktor.io) transport adaptors for Http, WebSocket and plain Socket

-* Javascript transport uses the Fetch and the WebSocket API instead of Ktor
+* Javascript transport uses the Fetch and the WebSocket API in addition to Ktor

 * generates code (works on any platform and is fast)
     * fast, compact and extendable binary serializer for high throughput and low latency